systemsepigenomics/dataCreator/README.md

 # dataCreator

 Software corresponding to Publication:
-Quality assessment of transcriptome data using intrinsic statistical properties.
+Generation of synthetic transcriptome data with defined statistical properties for the development and testing of new analysis methods.

-Brysbaert G, Pellay FX, Noth S, Benecke A.
+Brysbaert G, Noth S, Benecke A.

 Genomics Proteomics Bioinformatics.
-2010 Mar;8(1):57-71. doi: 10.1016/S1672-0229(10)60006-X.
+2007 Feb;5(1):45-52.